sstadlberger/home/README.md

 ABB123456789 is the serial number of the actuator you're trying to control.

 An overview of all available commands can be found in the [Websocket API](socketapi.js) and the [SysAP API (parse function)](sysap-external.js)

+## Known Limitations
+- Only one single user can be logged in at the same time.
+When you login in the webinterface as the same user you are using for the API you will be disconnected.
+It is recommended that you create an extra user just for the API which does not have admin status.
+- After a restart of the SysAP the user has to login once into the webinterface before the user can access the API.
+- Only actuators that are used in the webinterface can be accessed by the API.
+If an actuator is not used (i.e. dragged on the floor plan) it can not be controlled with the API.

 # Current Status